-A salient trade-off for economists is that between inflation and unemployment.
+A salient trade-off for economists under some circumstances is that between inflation and unemployment.
 How do respondents perceive this trade-off?
 An overwhelming majority of respondents believe that inflation and unemployment are related.
 However, only one-quarter believe that they are negatively related.
-Clearly people associate high inflation with economic downturns and higher unemployment.
-And indeed, consistent with this hypothesis, the figure also shows that 70% of all respondents believe that "inflation indicates a poor state of the economy."
-Related, a majority of respondents, especially among Republicans, also believes that inflation decreases exports.
+Clearly, people associate high inflation with economic downturns and higher unemployment, a view consistent with "stagflation."
+Indeed, the figure also shows that 70% of all respondents believe that "inflation indicates a poor state of the economy."
+Relatedly, a majority of respondents, especially among Republicans, also believe that inflation decreases exports.